kjschmidt913/data-visualization/README.md

 # Data Visualization

 A data visualization project using D3.js.
-I created this project to learn more about D3.js and to play around with different graphs on my own time.
-I'll continue adding to it, but right now it contains a horizontal bar graph, a bubble chart, a donut chart (that transitions between different data) and a pie chart (that also transitions between different data).
+I created this project to learn more about D3.js, and to play around with different graphs on my own time.
+I'll continue adding to it, but right now it contains a horizontal bar graph, a bubble chart, a donut chart, and a pie chart, with responsive code included for mobile.
 If you're having trouble creating any of these graphs, perhaps looking through this project can help!

+## Graphs Included
+* Horizontal Bar Chart
+* Bubble Chart
+* Donut Chart (that can transition between different data sets)
+* Pie Chart (that can transition between different data sets)

 ## Getting Started